hirefire/hirefire-resource-python/README.md

 [HireFire] is the oldest autoscaling service for applications running on [Heroku].
 Since 2011, we've assisted more than 1,000 companies in autoscaling upwards of 5,000 applications, with over 10,000 dynos.

-This gem collects metrics from Python applications running on Heroku and makes them available to HireFire in order to autoscale web and worker dynos.
+This package collects metrics from Python applications running on Heroku and provides them to HireFire in order to autoscale web and worker dynos.

+## Guides & Documentation

-WIP: See our [Getting Started with Python] guide on how to set up HireFire with your Python application.
+Please refer to our [Python Guide] for instructions on setting up HireFire with your Python application.

 ## Development

 Run `bin/setup` to prepare the environment.

 Run `poetry shell` to boot up the development environment.

 See `paver --help` for common tasks.

-## Release Procedure
+## Release

 1. Update the `version` property in `pyproject.toml`.
 2. Ensure that `CHANGELOG.md` is up-to-date.